aporia-ai/mlnotify/README.md

 - Once you start training your model a tracking url & QR code will be printed to the console.
   ![Printed tracking URL & QR code](docs/assets/printed-tracking-url-and-qr-code.png)
 - Enter the tracking url
-- Grab a coffee and chill, the tracking url will notify you when the training is complete.
-It allows for desktop, mobile, and email notifications.
+- Grab a coffee and relax, the tracking url will notify you when the training is complete via desktop, mobile, or email notifications

 ## Usage